sitmun/sitmun-plugin-core/src/main/angular-library/USAGE.md

 	[initialProjection]="'EPSG:25831'"></sitmun-map-viewer-map>
 ```

-In the code above, we can see some of the map component input parameters, which are the folloeing:
+In the code above, we can see some of the map component input parameters, which are the following:
 - extent: array of numbers representing the extent of the initial view of the map component: [minx, miny, maxx, maxy].
 - initialProjection: code of the srs projection of the coordinates defined in extent, initialLon and initialLat
 - initialLon: x-coordinate of initial center of the map